dakshk11/personal_finance/README.md

 DirectIndex is a local, simulation-only financial planning app for tax-aware direct indexing, tax-loss harvesting research, advisor transition proposals, 13F manager research, and retirement income analysis.

 It is built for education, modeling, and workflow experimentation.
 It is not a trading system and does not provide tax, legal, accounting, investment, fiduciary, brokerage, or financial planning advice.
+Plan to add more fields and make it personal finance go to page.

 ## Features